Amnesty’s International Board of Directors

 Geneviève Thériault-Lachance, Vice-Chair

 She worked for several years in London for an organization that sought to bring justice to victims of corporate abuses in sub-Saharan Africa.
 Prior to leaving for London, she practiced as a trial lawyer in Montreal.
 She appeared regularly before the highest provincial and federal courts.
-She also acted as a legal consultant for the Inter-American Commission on Human Rights (IACHR), where she drafted applications on behalf of victims and amicus curiae brief to ensure the protection of the rule of law in impeachment procedures in Latin America.
+She also acted as a legal consultant for the Inter-American Commission on Human Rights (IACHR), where she drafted applications for victims and an amicus curiae brief to ensure the protection of the rule of law in impeachment procedures in Latin America.

 Geneviève has a Master of Laws (LLM), with distinction, from London University College (UCL), where she was the sole recipient of the Sir Frederick Pollock scholarship.
 She regularly writes legal blogs for the legal publisher Éditions Yvon Blais of Thomson Reuters, is a founding trustee of Publish What You Pay (PWYP) UK and a member of the Committee of Integrity Protection For the Sport and Leisure Federation of Quebec.